Martiless/nondairy-godmother/README.md

 ***

 #### New User:
-* As a new user I want to register so I can make a booking
+* As a new user, I want to register so I can make a booking
-* As a new user I want to book a table at Non-Dairy Godmother restaurant
+* As a new user, I want to book a table at Non-Dairy Godmother restaurant
-* As a new user I want to pick the time, date, number of people for the booking
+* As a new user, I want to pick the time, date and number of people for the booking
-* As a new user I also want to the option to pick the occasion and area I would like to site
+* As a new user, I also want the option to pick the occasion and area I would like to site
-* As a new user I want to be able to view menus
+* As a new user, I want to be able to view menus
-* As a new user I want to be able to log in to edit or cancel my booking
+* As a new user, I want to be able to log in to edit or cancel my booking
-* As a new user I want to be able to sign up for the restaurants monthly newsletter
+* As a new user, I want to be able to sign up for the restaurant's monthly newsletter

 #### Returning User:
-* As a returning user I want to log in to my account
+* As a returning user, I want to log in to my account
-* As a returning user I want to book a table at Non-Dairy Godmother restaurant
+* As a returning user, I want to book a table at Non-Dairy Godmother restaurant
-* As a returning user I want to view my bookings
+* As a returning user, I want to view my bookings
-* As a returning user I want to be able to edit or cancel my bookings
+* As a returning user, I want to be able to edit or cancel my bookings
-* As a returning user I want to see if the menus have been updated
+* As a returning user, I want to see if the menus have been updated

 ## Development Planes:
 To create a website that is comprehensive and informative for a user, as a developer you need to look at all aspects of the website and how someone who visits your website will use it.
 You have to consider all the user stories that have been outlined in the above sections.

 ## Strategy
 The strategy principal looks at user needs, as well product/service objectives.
-This websites target audience was broken down into three categories:
+This website's target audience was broken down into three categories:
 ### Roles:
 * New User
 * Existing User

 ### Demographic:
 * People aged between 16 - 40 years
-* Working indiviuals with disposable income
+* Working individuals with disposable income

 ### Psychographic:
 #### Lifestyle: